MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-jpn-reduction-entry-fixed-assets.md

 # required metadata

 title: Set up reduction entries for fixed assets
-description: This article provides information about reduction entries for fixed assets and how to set them up in Microsoft Dynamics 365 for Finance and Operations.
+description: This article provides information about reduction entries for fixed assets and how to set them up in Microsoft Dynamics 365 Finance.
 Reduction entries are a special accounting treatment for fixed assets that you acquire by using a government subsidy.
 You can use them to defer the corporate income tax for those assets throughout their service life.
 author: yijialuan
 manager: AnnBe
 ms.date: 06/20/2017